 What does that torque figure mean?

 You’d imagine that a car with more torque would generally be faster than a car with less – and in general, you’d be right.
 Although torque is generally preferred by those requiring immediate low down power, as is common in a diesel engine, or an electric motor.
 For that reason they can also be fairly slow as their purpose is delivering maximum torque at low wheel speed to move heavy objects.
 This all depends on the gear ratios used to transfer power from the electric motor to the wheels.
 By now, you may have read our article stipulating precisely what horsepower is.
 If you haven’t, you can find it here.

 That article states power – measured in brake horsepower – is “the rate at which work is done”.
 Essentially, an engine with lots of power produces torque very quickly.
 They’re not one and the same, however.
 Diesel engines, for instance, often produce more torque than power, while a non-turbocharged petrol engine will often do the opposite.
 Turbocharging and supercharging are common ways of extracting more power and torque from an engine.

-Cars with more torque will also be better at towing heavy items – so if you’ve got a large caravan or regularly tow a heavy horsebox or trailer, it’s a good idea to go for a car with plenty of torque.
+Cars with more torque are also better at towing heavy items – so if you’ve got a large caravan or regularly tow a heavy horsebox or trailer, it’s a good idea to go for a car with plenty of torque.
 Hybrids along with diesel engines and even electric cars are generally a good choice, although you should remember towing will decrease the driving range of all vehicle types.
 A big, six-cylinder diesel SUV is generally a good choice.